top of page

 When is SCP's intake and what is intake?

 The intake process is vital not only for evaluating your compatibility with our organization but also for you to determine if our organization aligns well with your expectations and goals.
 This process bears resemblance to the pledging activities common in Greek letter organizations, but it's important to emphasize that Sigma Chi Psi firmly opposes any hazing, bullying, or use of intimidation.
 We keep intake dates confidential, revealing them only to those who are invited to participate in the process.
 It's essential to understand that an invitation to intake does not automatically ensure membership; however, your involvement in the intake process is compulsory.
-This period, which typically spans two to six months, is designed to cultivate character and values, educate candidates about the traditions of Greek letter organizations, the essence of sisterhood, and the specifics of our organization, and to build strong connections among candidates who are joining Sigma Chi Psi concurrently.
+This period is designed to develop character and values and educate candidates on the traditions of Greek letter organizations, the meaning of sisterhood, and the specifics of our organization while fostering strong connections among those joining Sigma Chi Psi together.

 Sigma Chi Psi adopts an informal approach to its application process, accepting applications throughout the year.
 Despite this, our intake sessions are scheduled one to three times annually.